-Life is what we make of it.
+Life as we make it.

 Two years ago, after a decade of relative success in the Metro, our family business plummeted to nothing -taking with it almost everything we own including our savings and small investments.
 Everything went to paying debts and old employees.